jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 ### Custom Data-Flow Property

-Besides custom handlers a custom store is also a perfect place to hold custom `data`-flows, which do sorts like mapping, filtering or other operations before the final result should get rendered.
+Besides custom handlers a custom store is also a perfect place to hold custom `data`-flows, which do things like mapping, filtering, sorting or other operations before the final result should get rendered.

 Imagine you want to list the interests grouped by some criteria (which should in real world applications part of the model of course).
 You could add a property to your store, that does the filtering and mapping: